Privacy

 - Name, bio, avatar - Optional.
 You choose what to share.

-- OAuth provider data - If you sign in via Google, GitHub, or LinkedIn, we receive your profile name, email, and avatar from that provider.
-We store these to display on your account page.
+- OAuth provider data - If you sign in via Google, GitHub, or LinkedIn, I receive your profile name, email, and avatar from that provider.
+I store these to display on your account page.

 - Login tokens - Temporary magic link tokens (expire in 1 hour) and session data.